 What are your plans for the future?

-I’d love to work for Solomon Group as an AWA tutor.
+I’d love to work for Solomon Group as a tutor.
 Solomon Group makes such a difference in the community and for the next generation.
 We all want to build a bright future for our kids.
 I’d love to be a part of that journey.